After working as a chemist at a biotechnology company, I enjoy writing about science, travel, and gardening.

 10. Whale Watching in Dominica

 One of my favorite memories of Dominica is watching dolphins cavort in the ocean.
 The waters around the island are filled with dolphins and whales.
-Many species of whale live here, including sperm whales.
+Many species of whales live here, including sperm whales.
 The best chance of sighting a sperm whale is from November through March, where about 90% of excursions are able to locate and observe the whales in the wild.

 The Best Beaches in Dominica

 There are many incredible adventure opportunities on the island, but sometimes a beach is what is desired.
-The following beaches are offer the best sand and amenities for visitors:
+The following beaches offer the best sand and amenities for visitors: